cortinaluis/vue-google-map-sample/README.md

 compared to the original structure `vue-cli` initally generates.
 Except for `.eslintrc.js` and `vue.config`.

-I also renamed `*.vue` files, and instead, created separate "template.html", "style.styl", and "index.js" for each component, but this is no big deal, because it's something about how it appears, but they fundamentally work the same
+I also renamed `*.vue` files, and instead created an independent directory for each component each of which stores `index.js`, `template.html`, and `style.styl`.
-(some tips being discussed in [3-4.
+But, this is not a big deal because this is about how it appears when managing files, and they fundamentally work the same (some related tips are discussed in [3-4.
 Importing Files](#import_files)).